Risk-taking in business. This is how you deal with it.

-- Then write about the consequences of each risk when it would become real.
+- Then write about the consequences of each risk when it becomes real.

 - Also, indicate what the risk is; financial, emotional, or personal.

 - Then consider every risk.
 If necessary, try to increase the feeling that you experience.
-Enhance the feeling and ask yourself: How bad is it when it would become a reality?
+Enhance the feeling and ask yourself: How bad is it when it becomes a reality?